crypt0kitik/Advanced-data_analytics/READ_ME_please.txt

 Goal: evaluate datasets' quality

 In this project I have 2 datasets.
-I started to work with the regression one which is about IMBD rating movie and for this one I tested the next tools:
+I started to work with the classification one which is about IMBD rating movie and for this one I tested the next tools:
 - Autoviz
 - Dataprer
 - LIME
 - Phik-matrix
 - Sweetviz
 - Ydata

+After that the same operations I did for the regression dataset plus:
 - Seaborn polynomial test

-After that the same operations I did for the linear regression dataset (but not Seaborn polynomial test).
+- Mad test

 One dataset for regression purposes
 Target variable is a continuous value which is rating of a movie